How to Apply

 Alameda County utilizes a Civil Service Selection System founded on merit.
 Such a system is competitive and based on broad recruitment efforts and equal opportunity for qualified applicants to test in an examination process designed to determine the qualifications, fitness and ability of competitors to perform duties of the vacant position.
 Many of our recruitments are targeted and specific to the needs of a current vacant position, in which case, the eligible list may be exclusively used for that current vacant position.
 Other recruitments many be more broadly used for both current and future vacancies, or for other alternate jobs with comparable scopes of work.

 The first step in the examination process is usually a review of all submitted application materials to determine if the information is complete and applicants meet the minimum qualifications stated.
-This step may also include an evaluation of submitted material to identify the "best qualified" applicants based upon the ideal candidate description.
+The next step in the exam process may include an evaluation of submitted material to identify the "best qualified" applicants based upon the ideal candidate description, including the required competencies and knowledge, skills and abilities for the position.
 Possession of the minimum qualifications does not always guarantee further advancement in the selection process; only the "best qualified" applicants may advance to the next steps of the examination.
 The next steps of the examination process comes in many forms and may include written, performance and physical ability tests, oral interviews, or a combination thereof.
-Examinations take into account such factors as experience, education, aptitude, capacity, knowledge, skill, character, physical fitness, or any other factor, quality or attribute, including moral character and reputation, that may determine the relative fitness of a competitor to perform the essential functions of the job.
+Examinations may take into account such factors as experience, education, aptitude, capacity, knowledge, skill, character, physical fitness, or any other factor, quality or attribute, including moral character and reputation, that may determine the relative fitness of a competitor to perform the essential functions of the job.

 Should a panel interview be included in the examination steps, the interview panel may be comprised of subject matter experts within the organization which may include supervisors and managers from the hiring department; other interviews may be comprised of experts from outside of the organization.
 The purpose of the interview is to assess your suitability for a position.
 The primary objectives are to: acquaint interviewer and candidate; learn more about the candidate's background and experience as it relates to the job; and help the candidate understand the position and organization.